 The Adult Diploma Program (ADP) gives students an opportunity to earn an official high school diploma from the state of Ohio, and an approved industry credential in the program of their choice, from the select programs offered.
 Students will also receive a National Career Readiness Certificate.
-The program is free to adults who are over 22 years old, resident of Ohio, do not have a diploma or a GED, and have earned the required score on the WorkKeys exam.
+The program is free to adults who are over 22 years old (effective Oct.
+1, 2021- 20 years old), resident of Ohio, do not have a diploma or a GED, and have earned the required score on the WorkKeys exam.
+Effective Oct.
+1, 2021- 20 years old.